 'Here, Miss?'
 Sandra said with an implied question.

-'Mrs, I am Mary Webster; what a coincidence,' Mary said looking at the licence produced, 'Well then, step this way, have you been here before?'
+'Mrs, I am Mary Webster; what a coincidence,' Mary said looking at the licence produced, 'Please step this way, have you been here before?'

 'Yes a few times after office hours,' Sandra replied.